Meta

 I’ve already touched on some of my preferred development tools, but I also have many more that I rely on for my front-end development needs.

-As you’d expect, I use Git for version control, with GitHub for hosting.
-In most situations, I use Deno in place of Node for the performance benefit and convenient feature set, although I obviously keep around all the expected other tools for working on other projects.
-I’m also quite fond of using httplz as a basic http server during development.
+As you might expect, I use Git for version control, with GitHub for repository hosting and project management.
+In most situations, I use Bun in place of Node for the performance benefit and convenient feature set, although I obviously keep around all the expected other tools for working on other projects.

 Central to all my development is my editor, Neovim.
 I’ve extensively customised it, and it serves as the bulk of my editing environment.
 It is setup alongside a long list of language servers and plugins that would best be assessed by consulting my dotfiles.
 I hope to eventually do a write-up of my specific configuration.